-It was also concluded that the dose 1200mg/Kg and 1500mg/Kg effectively mitigated the pre transportation stress as per the cortisol level is concerned.
-But the dose 1200mg/Kg and 1500mg/Kg were not having significant difference in cortisol level to mitigate stress, so 1200mg/kg can be used for mitigating pre transportation stress of Catla catla fingerling.
-The immunostimulants like Vitamin C, which showed promising results in mitigating the pre-transportation stress like handling, crowding and confinement.
-Cortisol is one of the parameter which indicate the stress level and helps in measuring the primary stress level.
+It was also concluded that the doses 1200mg/Kg and 1500mg/Kg effectively mitigated the pre transportation stressas.
+But the dose 1200mg/Kg and 1500mg/Kg were not having significant difference to mitigate stress, so 1200mg/kg can be used for mitigating pre transportation stress of Catla catla fingerling.
+The nts like Vitamin C, which showed promising results in mitigating the pre-transportation stress like handling, crowding and confinement.